JLRipley314/scalar-field-kerr/INSTALL.md

 https://stackoverflow.com/questions/13513905/how-to-set-up-googletest-as-a-shared-library-on-linux

-## Making scalar-field-kerr binary
+## Making scalar-field-kerr exeutable

-Once all the above libraries are installed, you should be able to simply type `make` to compile a binary `default.run` in `Bin/`.
+There are two options for the executable: with either Chebyshev psuedopsectral methods for computing the radial derivatives, or a finite difference emthod.
+There are flags for this in `Source/Makefile`.
+Then in the main directory, typing `Make` should compile the executable to `Bin`.